kshestop/DCMD/README.md

 implementation/data_propocess.R is used to propocess the raw data and generate the training and test set.

 ## Implementation
-To implemente DCMD to real data, run implementation/real_cancer.R for one fold.
+To implement DCMD to real data, run implementation/real_cancer.R for one fold.

 To run 10-fold CV in parallel, submit /implementation/realdata_submit.sh in the cluster.